julia-m-schmidt/julia-m-schmidt.github.io/home.md

 ---

-I am a PhD Candidate in Economics at [Université Paris Dauphine – PSL](https://dauphine.psl.eu/), working at the intersection of **macroeconomics**, **artificial intelligence**, and **digital regulation**.
+I am a PhD Candidate in Economics at [Université Paris Dauphine – PSL](https://dauphine.psl.eu/), working at the intersection of **macroeconomics**, **artificial intelligence**, and **the value of data assets**.
 My research focuses on how data and compute reshape productivity, emissions, and labor markets in the digital economy using macroeconomic models and computational methods (LLMs, Machine Learning).
 I am supervised by [Prof. Lise Patureau](https://sites.google.com/view/lisepatureau/home?authuser=0).

 **Visiting fellow**.
-Currently, I am a visiting [Prof. Isaac Baley](https://www.isaacbaley.com/) at UPF Barcelona.
+From October 2025 to December 2025, I have been a visiting [Prof. Isaac Baley](https://www.isaacbaley.com/) at UPF Barcelona.

 Before starting my PhD, I was an Economist/Data Scientist at the [OECD](https://www.oecd.org/en.html) Science, Technology and Innovation Directorate and at the Statistics and Data Directorate.
 There I applied NLP to measure digital skills and machine learning tools to nowcast trade and productivity indicators.
 I also led a team to design and implement the OECD AI Index, including database creation, data collection and strategic analysis.
 I have experience managing international projects in collaboration with governments, industry partners and NGOs.